vulcanize/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 (e.g. `plugins.streaming.file.keys`) for the stores it listens to and a flag (e.g. `plugins.streaming.file.ack`)
 that signifies whether the service operates in a fire-and-forget capacity or the BaseApp should require positive acknowledgement of message receipt by the service.
-In the case of "ack" mode, the service may also need to be configured with an acknowledgement wait limit specific to that individual service (e.g. `plugins.streaming.file.ack_wait_limit`).
+In the case of "ack" mode, the service may also need to be configured with an acknowledgement wait limit specific to that individual service (e.g. `plugins.streaming.kafka.ack_wait_limit`).
+The file `StreamingService` does not have an individual `ack_wait_limit` since it operates synchronously with the App.

 e.g.